 The four-day course will be held at the Silverado Vineyard Sensory Theater at the Robert Mondavi Institute, and taught by Pablo Canamasas, among the world’s top experts in olive oil production.
 Olive oil will be processed on site at UC Davis by Olive2Bottle Mobile Services.

-In conjunction with the Mondavi Center for the Performing Arts, the Fall Harvest Festival will feature food, wine and live music in the Good Life Garden, as well as a silent auction at the Robert Mondavi Institute.
+In conjunction with the Mondavi Center for the Performing Arts, and with sponsorship from the Julia Child Foundation for Gastronomy and the Culinary Arts, the Fall Harvest Festival will feature food, wine and live music in the Good Life Garden, as well as a silent auction at the Robert Mondavi Institute.
 The evening will conclude with a performance at the Mondavi center.